jmzambon/libreoffice-code-highlighter/README.md

 sudo apt-get install libreoffice-script-provider-python
 ```
 The above command is for Ubuntu and its derivatives.
 Other Linux users, may not need this package.
-If you encounter any problems after installing the extension, please check whether you have this or similar pacakge.
+If you encounter any problems after installing the extension, please check whether you have this or similar package.

 ### Install Extension
 Open LibreOffice, go to `Tools` -> `Extension Manager...` and add the extension `codehighlighter2.oxt`